-MONA is the headline act in Tasmania’s cabaret of cultural experiences and has been since it opened in Hobart back in 2011.
+Mona is the headline act in Tasmania’s cabaret of cultural experiences and has been since it opened in Hobart back in 2011.
 Despite the hype, you can’t help but be impressed.
 The artworks and antiquities that line the walls and corridors of David Walsh’s underground architectural masterpiece are often polarising — but that’s the point.
 The museum is located down river from the city centre.
-Cruise transfers are available.
-They depart from the Brooke Street Pier.
+Cruise transfers on the Mona Roma ferry depart from the Brooke Street Pier.

 In 1812, the Duke of Wellington defeated the French in a distant battle in Spain.
 In dedication to this far-flung victory, Hobart’s Salamanca Place was founded.
 Here, merchants and traders built waterfront warehouses to service the fledgling colony.
 Fast forward a century and those same warehouses are now the home of the Salamanca Arts Centre — a collection of gallery and performance spaces that provide a valuable platform for Tasmania’s local artists, musicians and actors to exhibit their work.
 The centre hosts changing exhibitions exploring the relationship of people, landscape, culture and time.